WowzaMediaSystems/wse-plugin-builder/README.md

 export WSE_LICENSE_KEY=[your-license-key]
 ```

----

 ## Usage

 ### Build the Docker image

-First, make sure Docker Desktop and Docker Engine are running.
-Then initialize the project and build the Docker container.
+Before you continue, make sure Docker Desktop and Docker Engine are running.
+Then, initialize the project and build the Docker container.
 Run the following from the root of your project:

 ```bash
 ./build_builder.sh
 ```

 This builds a new Docker image named `wse-builder:local` using the Dockerfile in this repository.
-The image provides a build environment for compiling custom Wowza Streaming Engine™ modules.
+The image provides a build environment for compiling custom Wowza Streaming Engine modules.

 ### Compile the module to a .jar